sirspot/tilerec_settings_app/README.md

-# tilerec_settings_app
+# ATTO Digital TileRec Settings App
-ATTO Digital TileRec Settings App
+This app will find the RECORD folder of the ATTO and allow you to quickly create the appropriate settings files.